shuwang127/BlueRabbit/README.md

 $ python run.py
 ```

+* Please keep the local file structure as this repository.

 **Option 2** use Jupyter notebook

 1. Open 'run.ipynb' on github, and click 'Open in Colab' button at the top.